alecvaluev/alecvaluev.gethub.io/docs/dev/Python/intro.md

 To append elements from another list to the current

-# you can add any iterable object (tuples, sets, dictionaries etc.).
+You can add any iterable object (tuples, sets, dictionaries etc.).

 > list1.extend(list2)